Tony Awards 2023: Here's the list of major winners with photos

 Best Leading Actress of a Musical

-Annaleigh Ashford, Sweeney Todd: The Demon Barber of Fleet StreetSara Bareilles, Into the WoodsVictoria Clark, Kimberly AkimboLorna Courtney, & Juliet
+Annaleigh Ashford, Sweeney Todd: The Demon Barber of Fleet StreetSara Bareilles, Into the WoodsLorna Courtney, & Juliet

 Micaela Diamond, Parade